 Customer service is not part of French culture

-Again, let’s not jump into extreme conclusion and say that no business in France can provide good customer service.
+Again, let’s not jump into extreme conclusions and say that no business in France can provide good customer service.
 There is!
 Just not with a “Yes, man” mindset considering the client is always right, especially when the client is really wrong.
 I’m sure you have experienced it, but we usually don’t remember it, human nature tends to focus on what goes wrong and forgets how nice the baker was this morning and gave a free sample, or that the hairdresser didn’t charge the extra hair treatment he did…

 Everyone in France, foreigners and French people, have experienced very bad customer service.
 I remember going crazy with the internet provider never showing up to set up my line.
 I had to take half days off work to be able to attend them within the crazy long time-frame they were giving me, and still, they were not coming!
 Also, I remember trying to keep my calm with my previous French bank when they were never answering my e-mails and charging me fees that did make sense.
 Well in both cases, they lost me as a client… sometimes this is the only power people have as a customer.
 Just don’t give your money to a service that you think doesn’t deserve it.